mulesoft-assets/template-sfdc2sfdc-user-aggregation/README.md

-# Mule Kick: SFDC to SFDC Users report
+# Mule Kick: SFDC to SFDC Users aggregation

 + [Use Case](#usecase)
 + [Run it!](#runit)